thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-2/12-shopping-cart-app.desc.md

-# Angular Shopping Cart App
+# Angular Shopping Cart App.

 **Watch the videos in the linked LE for a description of the project.**